Pixpipe/pixpipejs/cookbook/readme.md

 - [delaunay](https://github.com/ironwallaby/delaunay) Delaunay triangulation
 - [jpeg-js](https://github.com/eugeneware/jpeg-js) a pure JS jpeg decoder
 - [UPNG.js](https://github.com/photopea/UPNG.js) a pure JS png decoder
+- [gl-matrix](http://glmatrix.net/) a great linear algebra lib.
+Its name comes from that it's compatible with WebGL vector/Matrix format (column major typed arrays)
+- [joi-browser](https://github.com/jeffbski/joi-browser) a Javascript object schema validation lib that is easy to use
+- [ndarray](https://github.com/scijs/ndarray) multidim numerical arrays, used for some computations only (FFT), but not as a native data storage in Pixpipe
+- [nifti-reader-js](https://github.com/rii-mango/NIFTI-Reader-JS) an efficient NIfTI file parser

+In order to make Pixpipejs the way it is, we have developped a few modules that are integrated at bundling time but that can also be used as stand-alone, without Pixpipe.
+They are all hosted on the [Pixpipe Github organization](https://github.com/Pixpipe):
+- [codecutils](https://github.com/Pixpipe/codecutils) provides some static functions to encode or decode data, especially extract numerical array from `ArrayBuffer` without constraint, convert to unicode strings, etc.
+- [pixbincodec](https://github.com/Pixpipe/pixbincodec) to read and write into the native Pixpipe format: PixBin files.
+Although this lib create or reads from `ArrayBuffer`, the exampled provided show how to read from or write to disk depending if you are using JS in a browser of in Node.
+- [mniobjparser](https://github.com/Pixpipe/mniobjparser) to parse the 3D mesh/surface files output of CIVET, called MNI OBJ
+- [qeegmodfile](https://github.com/Pixpipe/qeegmodfile) a EEG file parser for the MOD format used in the Canada-China-Cuba consortium
+- [edfdecoder](https://github.com/Pixpipe/edfdecoder) a EDF (European Data Format) file parser, especially used in EEG

 # Sample data